 - Theories and Methods in the Study of Religion, Univ. of British Columbia (professor; Spring 2014)

-“Exploring the Challenges and Potentialities of the Database of Religious History for Cognitive Historiography,” in the Journal of Cognitive Historiography, vol. 3, nos.
+“Exploring the Challenges and Potentialities of the Database of Religious History for Cognitive Historiography,” Journal of Cognitive Historiography, vol. 3, nos.
 1-2 (2016): 12-31 (with Michael Muthukrishna, Frederick S. Tappenden, and Edward Slingerland).
+Peer-reviewed.

-“Monastic Customaries and the Promotion of Dge lugs Scholasticism in A mdo and Beyond,” in Asian Highlands Perspectives, vol. 36 (2015): 84-105.
+“Monastic Customaries and the Promotion of Dge lugs Scholasticism in A mdo and Beyond,” Asian Highlands Perspectives, vol. 36 (2015): 84-105.
+Peer-reviewed.

 “Blood and Teardrops: the Life and Travels of Venerable Fazun (1901-1980).”
 In Buddhists: Understanding Buddhism through the Lives of Practitioners.
 Ed.
 Todd Lewis.
 Malden, MA: Wiley-Blackwell (2014): 296-304.

-“Review of Peter Schwieger’s The Dalai Lama and the Emperor of China: A Political History of the Tibetan Institution of Reincarnation.”
-At Reading Religion (book review forum for the American Academy of Religion) (July 2016).
+“Review of Peter Schwieger’s The Dalai Lama and the Emperor of China: A Political History of the Tibetan Institution of Reincarnation,” Reading Religion of the American Academy of Religion (July 2016). readingreligion.org/books/dalai-lama-and-emperor-china

-“Review of Michael Lempert’s Discipline and Debate: The Language of Violence in a Tibetan Buddhist Monastery.”
-In Himalaya, The Journal of Association of Nepal and Himalayan Studies.
-Vol. 33, no. 1 (2014): 139-40.
+“Review of Michael Lempert’s Discipline and Debate: The Language of Violence in a Tibetan Buddhist Monastery,” Himalaya, The Journal of the Association of Nepal and Himalayan Studies, Vol. 33, no. 1 (2014): 139-40.

-“Review of Federica Venturi’s ‘Creating Sacred Space: The Religious Geography of Sa skya, Tibet’s Medieval Capital.’”
-At Dissertation Reviews, dissertationreviews.org/archives/7047 (2014).
+“Review of Federica Venturi’s ‘Creating Sacred Space: The Religious Geography of Sa skya, Tibet’s Medieval Capital,’” Dissertation Reviews, dissertationreviews.org/archives/7047 (2014).

 "A Definition of Religion that Works: The Religious Group and the Database of Religious History,” to be delivered at the annual conference of the American Academy of Religion,” San Antonio, November 2016.